 For most leaders, that’s a massive change…a change no one prepared them for.

-In our new era of border closures, social distancing, self-isolation, quarantine, pandemics and lockdowns, how do you lead a team you can’t see or talk to in person?
+In our new era of office closures, social distancing, self-isolation, quarantine, pandemics, and lockdowns, how do you lead a team you can’t see or talk to in person?

 That’s a question thousands of leaders are asking themselves.